-Note: 1 GB, 2 GB, 4 GB, 8 GB and 16 GB memory modules are supported.
+Note: 1 GB, 2 GB, 4 GB, 8 GB, 16 GB or 32 GB size memory modules are supported.
 It is highly recommended that you remove the power cord from the system before installing or changing memory modules.
 Please refer to our web site for memory that has been tested on the H8SGL(-F) serverboard.